Gerald Grosvenor, 6th Duke of Westminster: Family and other businesses

 The sixth Duke of Westminster inherited a crush of debt from death duties.
-With shrewd investments he and his advisors turned the family business, which was no personal wealth of the Grosvenor family anymore, into a healthy business.
+With shrewd investments he and his advisors turned the family business, which was not personal wealth of the Grosvenor family anymore, into a healthy business.
 The sixth Duke of Westminster was a reluctant billionaire.
 "Given the choice, I would rather not have been born wealthy, but I never think of giving up.
 I can't sell.
 It does not belong to me."

 Leslie Field—Tatler journalist and biographer of the second Duke of Westminster—explained why Gerard Grosvenor, the 6th Duke, was not the owner of the Grosvenor capital.
 In his last will, dated in November 1952, "Bendor" (Hugh Grosvenor, 2nd Duke of Westminster) provided that his direct survivors would not inherit his capital.
 Apart from numerous legacies and annuities he created a trust for the benefit of all future dukes.
 'The trust was to be controlled in the first instance by his executors, and then by a Board of Trustees of whom the current duke might, or might not, be one.
 The scheme ensured that the bulk of the fortune would by-pass the three elderly cousins in line to succeed him and devolve upon the future 5th Duke's infant son.
 Assets were divided into twenty parts and at the time of Bendor's death, the present Duke (the 6th), received three parts.
 His portion was doubled when William, the 3rd Duke died in 1963, increased to nine-twentieths when Gerald the 4th and childless Duke, his uncle, died in 1967, and to twelve-twentieths when his father, the 5th Duke, died in 1979.
 Although Gerald the 4th and Robert the 5th Dukes controlled their Estate income absolutely, the capital value was held ‘in fee simple' by the trustees.'